 It’s a challenging role and not everyone can do it.
 The Road Victims Trust usually recruits new Volunteer Counsellors each year and we would like to hear from anyone interested in finding out more about the role and the training we offer.

-While rewarding, the role of a Road Victims Trust Counselling Volunteer is emotionally demanding.
+While rewarding, the role of a Road Victims Trust Volunteer Counsellor is emotionally demanding.
 Our volunteers support people who have either experienced the sudden death of a loved one or the horror of being involved in a fatal or serious road collision.
 The work also encompasses support during the legal processes that follow in the wake of the collision.

-A Counselling Volunteer would be expected to have on average two clients a week.
+A Volunteer Counsellor would be expected to have on average two clients a week.
 The majority of the work is undertaken as a one-hour home visit and so with travel, report writing, supervision and meetings about 6-8 hours per week is needed to fulfil the role.

-You can find information about our training courses here…….. or contact us!
+You can find information about our training courses here… or contact us!

 Telephone: 01234 843345 or Email: firstname.lastname@example.org